Overview and Key Concepts

 Built-in Plugins

 django-otp includes support for several standard device types.
 HOTPDevice and TOTPDevice handle standard OTP algorithms, which can be used with a variety of OTP generators.
 For example, it’s easy to pair these devices with Google Authenticator using the otpauth URL scheme.
-If you have the qrcode package installed, the admin interface will generate QR Codes for you.
+If you have either the segno or qrcode packages installed, the admin interface will generate QR Codes for you.

 HOTP Devices